apache/doris/docs/en/docs/lakehouse/fs_benchmark_tool.md

  `--conf` Required parameter

-&emsp;Configuration file corresponding to the operation file.
+Configuration file corresponding to the operation file.
 It is mainly used to add the relevant connection information of the remote storage system.
 See examples below.

-&emsp;If you want to connect `hdfs`, please put the `hdfs-site.xml` `core-site.xml` file in the `be/conf` directory.
+If you want to connect `hdfs`, please put the `hdfs-site.xml` `core-site.xml` file in the `be/conf` directory.

-&emsp;In addition to the connection information, there are the following additional parameters:
+In addition to the connection information, there are the following additional parameters:

 - `file_size`: Specifies the size of the file to read or write.